Rohit1999-dev/Dictionary_Aplication/README.md

 # Dictionary_Aplication
-I have used of wordink api key for build web_dictionary_application.
+I have used of wordink Dictionary api key for build web_dictionary_application.